NEA RESEARCH LABS: Program Description

 - The Arts, Health, and Social/Emotional Well-Being

 NEA Research Labs serve as “hubs” or centers of excellence in the domain of interest.
 Each NEA Research Lab will develop a pipeline of projects or products, including a website, while conducting at least one major study.
-In addition, NEA Research Labs also may be required to provide ad hoc analyses or fulfill information requests from the Arts Endowment concerning the research agenda.
+In addition, NEA Research Labs may be required to provide ad hoc analyses or fulfill information requests from the Arts Endowment concerning the research agenda.
 Such requests will not involve new data collection and will take place only during the Arts Endowment’s period of performance.

 Each NEA Research Lab must include these activities: